dannyblaker/terraform-docker-traefik-restic-stack/README.md

 ## Adding a service

 1. Create a new folder in repo root.
-2. Add its `docker-compose.yml`, include Traefik labels, set networks: [my_network].
+2. Add its `docker-compose.yml`, include Traefik labels, set network to: `my_network`.
 3. Add folder path to `start_and_update.sh`.
 4. Add sub-domain entry to `prod.auto.tfvars`.
 5. Run `terraform apply`.

+Need inspiration for new services to deploy?
+Visit [Awesome Docker Compose](https://awesome-docker-compose.com/)

 ## Removing a service